Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Related Work

 \textbf{Shape-consistent face reconstruction.} Many works \cite{zhu2016face,jackson2017large,feng2018joint} pursue alignment accuracy or pixelwise appearance accuracy to get precise face geometries.
-However, the final face geometry is composed of face shape, expression and pose parameters.
+However, the final face geometry is composed of face shape, expression and pose.
 Any of those parameters could dominate the reconstruction if the model is poorly trained.
 Therefore, a well-aligned face geometry does not guarantee the accuracy of a face shape.
-To reconstruct a stable and visually discriminative face shape, Tran et al. \cite{tuan2017regressing} label a very number of face images with 3DMM shape parameters and develop a deep CNN to learn the mapping from images to shape parameters.
-During training, they pool coefficients that belong to the same identity to give their output feature lower intraclass variance.
-Liu et al.\cite{liu2018disentangling} propose a multitask deep CNN to disentangle identity from "residual attribute" to learn the 3D face shape and discriminative authentication feature together.
+To reconstruct a stable and visually discriminative face shape, Tran et al. \cite{tuan2017regressing} label a \YL{large} number of face images with 3DMM shape parameters and develop a deep CNN to learn the mapping from images to shape parameters.
+During training, they pool coefficients that belong to the same identity to give their output \YL{features} lower intraclass variance.
+Liu et al.~\cite{liu2018disentangling} propose a \YL{multi-task} deep CNN to disentangle identity from ``residual attribute'' to learn the 3D face shape and discriminative authentication feature together.
 They use a softmax loss function to directly push away the shape parameters of different people while aggregating those of the same person.
 Compared with pooling, their loss function can achieve even better face recognition accuracy with a simpler network structure.
-Sanyal et al.\cite{sanyal2019learning} achieve a similar goal by introducing a shape consistency loss embodied in a ring-structured network.
-Their methods aim only to achieve "shape parameter consistency" rather than "shape geometric consistency visually", and does not attempt to explain the relationship between shape parameter consistency and visual shape geometric consistency.
-Our work takes both shape parameter and geometry discrimination into consideration and proposes SIR loss to separate shape parameters explicitly and distinguish face geometries implicitly.
+Sanyal et al.\cite{sanyal2019learning} achieve a similar goal by introducing a shape consistency loss embodied in a ring-structured network. \YL{However, their method only aims} to achieve shape parameter consistency rather than \YL{visual consistency of shape geometry}, and does not attempt to explain the relationship between shape parameter consistency and visual shape geometric consistency.
+Our work takes both shape \yl{parameters} and geometry discrimination into consideration and proposes SIR loss to separate shape parameters explicitly and distinguish face geometries implicitly.